WWW (What, Where and Why) of Household Food Waste Behaviour - A Household Survey

 According to the National Food Waste Baseline 2.3 million tonnes of household food waste or 92% currently goes to landfill each year.
 Typically, food waste constitutes between 30-50% of the residual bin.
 Diversion of food waste away from the residual bin and landfill represents the single biggest financial and environmental opportunity for Councils, with savings in the order of $150/tonne in South Australia.
 For East Waste this represents 19,000 tonnes and $2.7 M p.a.
 Further, in a circular economy context it is known that for every 10,000 tonnes of waste recycled, 9.2 full time jobs are created compared to 2.8 jobs when sent to landfill.

-Building on existing international research, the project will utilise detailed micro-waste auditing, ongoing waste disposal monitoring technology (bin weighing), and novel household surveys from a broad cross-section of the community, to develop a comprehensive report on household food waste bin behaviour, including drivers of behaviour and opportunities to deliver household behaviour change.
+Building on existing international research, the project will utilise ongoing waste disposal monitoring technology (bin weighing) and novel household survey from a broad cross-section of the community, to develop a comprehensive report on household food waste bin behaviour, including drivers of behaviour and opportunities to deliver household behaviour change.
 The improved understanding of food waste behaviour will allow research partners to design efficient programs to reduce household food waste from entering landfill.
 Specifically, the project will provide insight on:

-• Food waste profiles (generation, recycling and contamination levels) at the household level
+• Food waste profiles (generation and disposal behaviours) at the household level

 • Whether sorting food waste leads to lower food waste generation volumes (due to greater awareness)